Investing in the AEX

 The AEX® is the Dutch stock exchange index.
 The 25 companies on the AEX® are all listed on the Amsterdam Stock Exchange.
 The composition of the AEX® is based on the trading turnover of the stocks (the number of shares traded multiplied by the price) and on market capitalisation (how much the company is worth on the stock exchange).
 The larger the company, the greater the AEX® weighting.
-ASML, Unilever and Royal Dutch Shell, for example, are so large compared to other AEX® stocks that they respectively accounted for 19%, 14% and 10% of the AEX® on 29 July 2021.1
+Shell, Unilever and ASML, for example, are so large compared to other AEX® stocks that they respectively accounted for 18%, 15% and 14% of the AEX® on 31 May 2022.1

 In this video, Bouke van den Berg, Co-Head EMEA at VanEck, explains what the AEX Index is and how you can easily invest in the 25 constituent stocks of the index with an ETF.

 There are several reasons to consider investing in the AEX®.
 The most important one is that if you want to reduce unnecessary risk, you need to ensure a good spread.
 The advantage of investing in the AEX® compared to buying an individual stock is that you have a much better spread.
 After all, you are investing in 25 stocks, instead of a single stock.
 Investors who invested €10,000 in AEX® company ING Group stock on 3 January 2000 had €11,291 left on 31 May 2022.
 Investors who invested their money in Imtech saw it almost completely evaporate.
 However, investors who opted to invest in the AEX®2 as a whole had capital of €21,750 on their account on 31 May 2022.
 NB: Past results are not a reliable indicator of future results.

 Investing in the AEX® means investing primarily in Dutch stocks.